pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

 1. Access the MAAS web interface and log in with your credentials.

-2. Navigate to the system settings or IPMI configuration section.
+2. Navigate to *Settings > Security > IPMI settings*.

 3. Locate the fields for the MAAS-generated IPMI username, K_g BMC key, and IPMI user privilege level.

-4. Enter the desired values for each setting.
+4. Enter the desired values for each setting, based on the discussion above.

 5. Save the changes.

+[note]
 Please note that these settings are specific to the MAAS-generated IPMI user and apply to the IPMI communication for your systems.
+[/note]

 <a href="#heading--User-management"><h2 id="heading--User-management">User management</h2></a>

+MAAS provides basic functionality to manage users, as described in this section.

 <a href="#heading--Search"><h3 id="heading--Search">Search</h3></a>